Py-xxx/WarStonks/README.md

 pnpm run test:rust  # Rust tests
 ```

 Releases are published through GitHub Releases; for users the install artifact is the Windows `.exe`.
-See [`Resources/WINDOWS_SIGNING.md`](Resources/WINDOWS_SIGNING.md) for the code-signing setup.